OOSS Announces Beta Test of Model Accreditation Process – Limited Opportunity

 - IMQ informed us that the application was complete … it was nice to know that all was in order.

 - Surveyors are friendly and knowledgeable of the ASC P&P and the standards … easy to work with … the staff felt very comfortable.
 The surveyors were very thorough, watched all the processes all the way through.
 Had fun during the survey – that never happened before!

 - The surgeons like that the surveyors were physicians – they were able to have relevant conversations.
 They understood the MD side of the ASC.

 - The process was amazing and I really enjoyed it.
 There were two surveyors at the same time.
 This is much better because I was back to work after one day.
 The survey felt less intrusive.
 The surveyors are ahead of the game when they arrive.
 They know the ASC P&Ps.
 Suggest IMQ explain in the application why they request the documents.

 Call for BETA Test Group

 The BETA Test is open to OOSS member facilities only.
-If you are interested in participating, please submit the INTEREST FORM to Victoria Samper, VP of Ambulatory Accreditation, by July 20, 2018 (see contact info at bottom of page).
+If you are interested in participating, please submit the INTEREST FORM to Victoria Samper, VP of Ambulatory Accreditation, by January 31, 2019 (see contact info at bottom of page).
 The survey is for Accreditation with Medicare deemed status.
 The BETA Test Group runs through the end of 2019.
-If you are interested and have an expiration date in 2018 or 2019, please submit the interest form.
+If you are interested and have an expiration date in 2019, please submit the interest form.
 Victoria will reserve your spot.